Wrong COVID-19 vaccine dosage for SNEC employee, vaccination certificates set to be discussed in Parliament

 He asked whether there are "any lessons to be learnt" to reduce the risk of serious accidents when students take part in higher risk activities.

-MP Ang Wei Neng (PAP-West Coast) asked Minister for Transport Ong Ye Kung if the Land Transport Authority (LTA) has plans for a major revamp of bus routes following the opening of the Thomason-East Coast line in stages.
+MP Ang Wei Neng (PAP-West Coast) asked Minister for Transport Ong Ye Kung if the Land Transport Authority (LTA) has plans for a major revamp of bus routes following the progressive opening of the Thomson-East Coast line.

 READ: Second stage of Thomson-East Coast Line to open early 2021 after delays due to COVID-19 - Ong Ye Kung

-Other questions MPs asked include on the number of visitors to nature parks during the COVID-19 pandemic and plans for students from institutes of higher learning to gain global exposure amid current travel restrictions.
+Other questions MPs asked include the number of visitors to nature parks during the COVID-19 pandemic, and plans for students from institutes of higher learning to gain global exposure amid current travel restrictions.

 MPs also asked about the allocation of places in primary schools and the number of isolated elderly people living within purchased Housing and Development Board flats who are on ComCare support.